oomlout/oomlout_oomp_builder/navigation/oobb/part/gear/1d5_06_ex_12d0_teeth_sh_electronic_potentiometer_17_mm/part/readme.md

-# Oobb Part Gear 1D5 06 Ex 12D0 Teeth Sh Electronic Potentiometer 17 Mm
+# Oobb Part Gear 1D5 06 Ex 12D0 Teeth Sh Electronic Potentiometer 17 mm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base